ipspace/netlab/docs/module/ospf.md

 * Any other link type ⇒ **broadcast** network

 Stub links (links with exactly one device attached to them) are configured as passive OSPF interfaces.
 See also Using Link Roles (next section).

-## Using Link Roles

-Link roles are used together with link types to decide whether to include an interface in an OSPF process, and whether to make an interface passive:

-* External links (links with **role: external**) are not included in the OSPF process.
-* Links with **role** set to **stub** or **passive** are configured as *passive* OSPF interfaces.

-**Notes:**

-* Link role could be set by the BGP module -- links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
-The system default value of that parameter is **external**, making inter-AS links excluded from the OSPF process.
-* Management interfaces are never added to the OSPF process.
-They are not in the set of device links and thus not considered in the OSPF configuration template.

 ## Example